 Become a Member of TVWC

-Becoming a member of TVWC is one vital way in which you can help our native wildlife, if you are living in the Tweed Shire of NSW.
+Becoming a member of TVWC is one vital way in which you can help TVWC rescue and care for Australian native wildlife, if you are living in the Tweed Shire of NSW.
 Only members of TVWC are licensed to rescue and rehabilitate native animals in this region.
 Some people think that, because they are not in a position to actually care for animals – due to work or family commitments, they live in a flats, or do not have the financial or physical means – they can’t be a member.
 This is not so!
 There are many ways you can be involved and contribute, including: